 This is the best potato salad.
 Classic tender potatoes, crunchy veggies but what I love most are the hard boiled eggs.
 The best part.

-Thank you, Aunt Penny for allowing me to share your recipe.
+Thank you, Aunt Penny for being so generous and allowing me to share your recipe.
 It’s one I plan to make for years to come.

 Aunt Penny's Potato Salad

 - 1½ cups mayonnaise, homemade or store bought, or more to taste

 - 2 tablespoons yellow mustard

 - 1½ teaspoons kosher salt, more or less to taste

 - 3/4 teaspoons freshly ground black pepper, more or less to taste

 - 5 pounds russet potatoes, peeled and cut into large bitesize chunks